-Skiing the North Glacier on Mt Whymper was high on the tick-list for me this season.
-It is a quintessential classic Rockies ski ascent of a fairly big mountain, and the pay off is a massive 900m descent down the wide north face and bowl, combining a steep and (sometimes deep) 500m pitch from the col, a long and awe-inspiring mellow track through the North Bowl, and finally a long 300m pitch to Chickadee Valley below.
+Skiing the North Glacier line on Mt.
+Whymper has been high on the tick-list for me for a long time.
+It is a quintessential classic Rockies ski ascent of a fairly big mountain.
+The payoff is a massive 900m descent down the wide north face and bowl, combining a steep and (sometimes deep) 500m pitch from the col, a long and awe-inspiring mellow track through the North Bowl, and finally a long 300m pitch to Chickadee Valley below.

 Shane and I had enjoyed a number of incredible days in the mountains so far this ski season, including the Kindergarten Couloir, and Grand Daddy Couloir.
 Both of these had been high on my tick list for the season, and Mt.
 Whymper Ski ascent was a nice final objective.